PhilosophyHubio/lasswitz/README.md

   > env/bin/pip install --upgrade pip setuptools

+  - If you find, you don't have pip installed in your virtual environment, you can follow the instructions here: https://pip.pypa.io/en/stable/installation/

 - Install the project in editable mode with its testing requirements.

    > env/bin/pip install -e ".[testing]"